 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!

-As a native Atlantan, the holiday season is easily my favorite time of year simply because there are so many different things to do around the city.
+As a native Atlantan, the Christmas season is easily my favorite time of year.
+There are so many different things to do around the city.
 For Christmas light displays, there’s the Atlanta Botanical Garden’s popular “Garden Nights, Holiday Lights,” Lake Lanier Islands’ “Magical Nights of Lights” (where we had our first kiss 10 years ago!), and Stone Mountain Christmas, where a whole village is lit up with holiday cheer.

-You can also take a day trip to Callaway Gardens, whose “Fantasy in Lights” was named by National Geographic as one of the Top 10 Christmas Light Displays in the World.
+Take a day trip to Callaway Gardens, whose “Fantasy in Lights” was named one of the Top 10 Christmas Light Displays in the World.